freewilll/abridger/docsite/extraction_model.rst

 Relations
 ---------
-A relation enables or disables the processing of a foreign key in the database schema.
+A relation enables or disables the processing of foreign keys in the database schema.
 A relationship is ``incoming`` or ``outgoing`` as seen from the perspective of a table in the extraction.
 All ``outgoing`` not null foreign keys *must* be processed since otherwise a corresponding row could not get inserted into the database.

 A relation can be applied globally or to a subject.
 A global relation is always processed.
 Relations specified under a subject are only executed when a row is found when fetching the subject's data.

+  defaults
+      Add all relations from a couple of selected types.
+See :ref:`defaults <defaults>` for more details. table
+      A foreign key constraint is identified by specifing a ``table`` and ``column`` in a relation.
+The first foreign key relationship to match the table and column is used. column
+      Must be specified when using ``table`` to identify a foreign key. type
+      One of ``incoming`` or ``outgoing``, with ``outgoing`` the default.
+This identifies the direction of a relationship from the perspective of an encountered subject row. name
+      Optional and purely for informational purposes. disabled
+      Foreign key relations can be disabled.
+This is useful in the blacklisting approach where ``everything`` defaults are used and then individual relations disabled. sticky
+      Sticky relations can be used to keep track of which rows are directly connected to the subject.
+See :ref:`sticky relations <sticky_relations>` for more details.

 Examples: